Andrcraft9/bevy-fishing-game/README.md

 - **W**, **S**: Hook/Attack when in Action mode
 - **Tab**: Inventory
 - **Esc**: Exit menu/game

-## License

-This project is a prototype/educational example.
-Feel free to use it as a starting point for your own Bevy projects.

 ## Credits
 - Free Fishing Game Assets Pixel Art Pack by https://craftpix.net, license: https://craftpix.net/file-licenses/